Garmin Bounce Review 2026: Is It Worth the Premium Price?

 Garmin's fitness pedigree continues to be a major differentiator.
 The Bounce 2 expands the original's activity modes with some welcome additions.

 New activity modes include pickleball, jump roping, and team sports.
 These join the existing running, walking, biking, and swimming modes.
 Pickleball might seem oddly specific, but it reflects how popular the sport has become with families.
-Lily has not tried pickleball on the watch yet, but she uses the jump roping tracker almost daily during recess and the team sports mode during soccer practice.
+Our tester has not tried pickleball on the watch yet, but she uses the jump roping tracker almost daily during recess and the team sports mode during soccer practice.

 Swim tracking is still unique to Garmin in the kids watch space.
 The 5 ATM rating means the Bounce 2 goes in the pool, and the watch logs laps, duration, and basic stroke data.
 No other kids smartwatch can do this.

 Amazon Music integration is new and is a nice bonus for families with an Amazon Music subscription.
-Lily can download playlists to the watch's 4GB of storage and listen through Bluetooth headphones.
+Our tester can download playlists to the watch's 4GB of storage and listen through Bluetooth headphones.
 No phone needed.
 She uses this on car rides and while doing homework.
 It is not a reason to buy the Bounce 2 by itself, but it adds value for Amazon households.

 For families specifically focused on fitness features, our best fitness trackers for tweens guide covers additional options, but the Bounce 2 is the most complete package of GPS watch plus fitness tracker in the kids category.